Digital Humanities: Evaluation

 DH Evaluation

 Evaluation is as necessary and important in DH as it is for traditional projects in the humanities or sciences.
-Formal evaluation, peer review, and result replication, and so on are applied to DH projects and initiatives as they are to humanities projects and initiatives.
-DH evaluation methods are unique because they tends to be transparent, discussion-based, and highly collaborative.
+Formal evaluation, peer review, and result replication are applied to DH projects as they are to any humanities initiatives.
+DH evaluation methods are unique because they tend to be transparent, discussion-based, and highly collaborative.
 Evaluation can occur as informally as group discussion, or formally following on the guidelines listed below.

 Reading & Resources